Registration

 • Arrive on time to your appointments with your advisor.
 If you cannot keep your appointment, call to reschedule.

-• Bring your program sheet, a recent copy of your transcript and a list of any questions you may have.
+• Bring your program sheet (4-year plan) and a list of any questions you may have.
 Being prepared will save time for both you and your advisor.

 All matriculated students have a program sheet which outlines courses you must take to fulfill your academic requirements.
 Think of your program sheet as a roadmap towards your academic goals.
 As you take courses at the university, you and your advisor will work with the program sheet to indicate your progress and determine which requirements you still need to fulfill.